-1.11.4 Deanship of Student Affairs
+1.10.4 Deanship of Student Affairs

 The Deanship of Student Affairs handles matters pertaining to students, such as student activities, student counseling and advising, training and employment, student fund, student housing, student services and alumni relations.
 The Dean of Student Affairs, who is responsible for all functional activities of the Deanship, is assisted by the Assistant Dean for Student Affairs, the Assistant Dean for Employment & Training and the Assistant Dean for Counseling and Advising in addition to other administrative offices providing services to the students.
-The Deanship consists of several administrative units which include the Dean's office, the Counseling and Advising Center, Department for Cooperative and Summer Training Programs, Department of Career Counseling, Units for Student Activities, Student Services, and the Alumni, and the offices for Student Fund, and Student Housing.
+The Deanship consists of several administrative units which include the Dean's office, the Counseling and Advising

+Center, Department for Cooperative and Summer Training Programs, Department of Career Counseling, the Alumni Department, Units for Student Activities, Student Services, Student Records, Part Time jobs, Scholarship and Sponsorship Unit, Religious Advising Unit in the Student Housing and in the offices of Special Needs Affairs, Student Fund and Student Housing.

-1.11.5 Deanship of Library Affairs
+1.10.5 Deanship of Library Affairs

-The Deanship of Library Affairs has a commitment to meet the needs of University's faculty, students and staff by providing services to support research, learning and teaching, and ensuring that the library facilities and services are accessible to everyone 24 X 7.
+The Deanship of Library Affairs is committed to meet the needs of University's faculty, researchers, students and staff by providing services to support research, learning and teaching, and ensuring that the library facilities and services are accessible to everyone 24 X 7.

 The KFUPM library is located in proximity to the various academic departments.
 It has a dedicated team of library and information professionals to support the university's academic and research programs.
-It also works closely with faculty and students to ensure that our services fulfill their needs.
-Library's extensive collection of print and electronic resources for learning and research is amongst the best in the gulf region.
+It also works closely with faculty and students to ensure that library services fulfill their needs.
+Library's extensive collection of print and electronic resources for learning and research is amongst the best in the Gulf Region.

-1.11.6 Deanship of Faculty and Personnel Affairs
+1.10.6 Deanship of Faculty and Personnel Affairs